michaeltrefry/Yapplr/Yapplr.Api/STAGING-SEED-README.md

-# Staging Environment Test Data Seeding
+# Test Data Seeding for Non-Production Environments

-This document explains the automatic test data seeding that occurs in the staging environment.
+This document explains the automatic test data seeding that occurs in non-production environments.

 ## Overview

-When the Yapplr API starts in the **Staging** environment, it automatically creates test data to provide a realistic dataset for testing and demonstration purposes.
-This eliminates the need to manually create users and content for every staging deployment.
+When the Yapplr API starts in any **non-production** environment (Development, Test, Staging, etc.), it automatically creates test data to provide a realistic dataset for testing and demonstration purposes.
+This eliminates the need to manually create users and content for testing environments.

+**Note**: Seeding is **disabled in Production** for security reasons.

 ## What Gets Created